level-level/ll-cookie-wall/readme.txt

 == Changelog ==

 = 0.3.4 =
+* Make sure the url starts with cookie-wall instead of anywhere.
+Props @stayallive
 * Make sure you can save the settings without a background image.
 Props @stayallive
 * Fix wrong closing tag on <p> element.
 Props @stayallive
 * Update readme.txt from previous updates :).
 You are the best @stayallive ;)